 All we ask is for your prayers, love and support in this trying time.
 I know God is in the miracle business, and we believe with everything in us that we will see his power firsthand.
 We’re just praying for one of those miracles and for healing NOW.

 What makes this situation even more trying for us is that we have no health insurance.
-And given that my husband lost his job a few months ago and I’m self-employed, we are really in a bad position to handle this.
+And given that my husband lost his job a few months ago and needed drink driving insurance after he got in trouble out on the streets, and I’m self-employed, we are really in a bad position to handle this.
 I don’t want to think about that part of it either, but the reality is that eventually, all of this treatment has to be paid for somehow.
 It’s hard to even think about it, since our first priority is getting our daughter well.
 We’re kicking ourselves because we are so ill-prepared to do so.

 I am writing this today in part to allow my mind to focus on just one task, at least for a short time, but also to let you know what’s going on around here.
 In the immediate future, I will keep GYD going with some guest posts, and I will post whenever my mind and nerves allow me to do so.
 Writing here is an escape for me, so I definitely want to continue doing it.